-In terms of power output, there are a few options to choose from depending on how much heat you require, but 5kW, 8kW and 12kW systems should cover the demands of most households providing they have basic levels of insulation.
+In terms of power output, there are a few options to choose from depending on how much heat you require, but 5kW, 8kW and 12kW systems should cover the demands of most households.
 As a guide, it generally takes 1 Kilowatt of heat to warm every 10m² of a house (subject to insulation and heat loss).